Arpitha93/CSC583-Finals/README.md

 * [Flash](https://www.npmjs.com/package/express-flash)
 * [Mongoose](http://mongoosejs.com/)

-Application is packaged with all the dependencies and it is captured in package.json, and install modules are located in **node-modules** folder.
+Application is packaged with all the dependencies and it is captured in package.json, and installed dependency modules are located in **node-modules** folder.
 * Download the project from Github (https://github.com/Arpitha93/CSC583-Finals)
 * Extract the contents.
 * Start the database server from command prompt or shell.